We are Excited about Vegas Wedding Chapel History

 Some things you can always count on – tradition that lasts!

-Although most of our couples are starting their journey together, there are many occasions when couples come to renew their wedding vows and relive once again, the joy of their original wedding day.
+Although most of our couples are starting their journey together, there are many occasions when couples come to renew their wedding vows and relive once again create their Vegas Wedding Chapel history and relive the joy of their original wedding day.
 Many couples choose our chapel because they originally exchanged their vows here and now want to renew that commitment.
 Some have family members who were married here and want to continue the love and tradition that is the Wee Kirk O’ the Heather.

-Wee Kirk has many 2nd and 3rd generation weddings and even 4th generation weddings!
+Wee Kirk has many 2nd and 3rd and even 4th generation weddings!

 All having been married at our famous Wee Kirk o’the Heather wedding chapel!